National survey of recreational fishers

-From 1 October 2017, we'll be surveying recreational fishers on their fishing activity in New Zealand's ocean waters.
-The surveying will run for a year.
-It will help us to better understand and manage recreational fishing and fishing activity in important shared fisheries.
+The survey will help us to better understand and manage recreational fishing and fishing activity in important shared fisheries.

 Timeline of the survey

-The survey runs for one year, from 1 October 2017.
+The survey ran for one year, from 1 October 2017.
 The results and analyses are due mid-2019.
 We do this survey every 5 to 7 years as part of a wider piece of research with the National Research Bureau (NRB) and NIWA (the National Institute for Water and Atmospheric Research).